MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 ## 🤝 Together, We’ll Rectify Pythons! 🐍✨

-With great communication, preparation, and teamwork, we’ll tackle challenges and keep things rectified—just like PyRectifiers should! 🎉
+With great communication, preparation, and teamwork?
+We’ll keep things rectified—just like PyRectifiers should! 🎉